SenSaiyan/DM4173-Professional-Practices-SP18/idm_student_showcase.md

 # ASSIGNMENT: IDM End of Year Student Showcase

-You must submit and showcase one or more projects in the IDM End of Year Student Showcase in May (Date TBD).
+* You are required to submit and showcase one or more projects in the IDM End of Year Student Showcase in May (Date TBD).

 EXTRA CREDIT: Volunteer to be on the showcase team to assist with the installation of the work, promotion of the exhibition, and / or  the facilitation of the show.
 Contact Katherine Bennett, the faculty advisor, or Ife.